About Fun While It Lasted:

 Andy Crossley curates Fun While It Lasted.

-He lives in Massachusetts and is a Vice President of Something or Other for the Brockton Rox of the Futures Collegiate Baseball League.
+He lives in Massachusetts.
 He has also worked in various front offices in independent baseball, Women’s Professional Soccer, the United Soccer Leagues, and worked in the 1996 Olympic Games.

 During those years he lost Jose Canseco’s uniform in a coin-op laundromat, got tossed out of the Moscow apartment building of the 1996 Olympic silver medalist in rhythmic gymnastics, testified in grand larceny proceedings against his boss and was married on a pitcher’s mound in the presence of friends, family and season ticket holders.